Kai-46/PhySG/README.md

 ## Prepare your own data
 * Organize the images and masks in the same way as the provided data.
+* Make sure object of interest is inside the unit sphere by properly normalizing your camera parameters.
 * As to camera parameters, we follow the same convention as [NeRF++](https://github.com/Kai-46/nerfplusplus) to use OpenCV conventions.

 Acknowledgements: this codebase borrows a lot from the [awesome IDR work](https://github.com/lioryariv/idr); we thank the authors for releasing their code.